-September is officially National Self-Care Month, and we're celebrating alongside you with this article that is all about foods to keep you fueled and feeling good.
-You know that feeling good starts with the foods you feed your body.
-Without the proper fuel, you're going to feel more tired, irritable, less energized, and just lousy overall.
+Feeling good starts with how you feed your body.
+Without the proper food– or fuel, you're going to feel more tired, irritable, less energized, and just sluggish overall.
 This is especially true if you're moving your body daily through exercise – even a short walk can feel difficult if you're undernourished.

 Just like there isn't one magic 'diet' or one specific exercise to get us feeling our best, it takes a variety of foods to help, protect, and nourish different part of our bodies.
 So, take a look at the list of foods below and incorporate them daily to give you the best mood-enhancing, energy-boosting, and body-fueling self-care month ever!

 Photo Courtesy of Sunsweet®